 The Institute is where parents and education professionals come to learn to better understand and support children who are experiencing difficulties in acquiring language literacy skills.
-Swift faculty and staff and visiting experts conduct free workshops throughout the school year on subjects ranging from social-emotional learning (SEL) and understanding language-based learning differences to dyslexia simulations and assistive technology.
+Swift School faculty and visiting experts conduct free workshops throughout the school year on subjects ranging from social emotional learning (SEL) and understanding language-based learning differences to dyslexia simulations and instructional technology.
 Information presented in Swift Institute workshops is based on research and evidence-based practices.

 Swift Institute for Learning workshops are open to the Swift community and the general public.
 Participation is free but reservations are required.

 The Institute also offers Orton-Gillingham training courses for a fee.